Updated: 10 February 2021

 To contact us to discuss your specific situation, please call +44 (0)20 3925 6393.

 If you are travelling to the UK to join us, please complete the QA Higher Education form here with your travel information.
 This will allow the QA Higher Education team to know when you are arriving and gives us the opportunity to provide any additional advice, guidance and support before and upon your arrival to the UK.
-This is particularly important should you be arriving from a country where you may need to self-isolate on arrival in the UK.

 If you are travelling to the UK from the EU, please make sure you have consulted the relevant guidance regarding the UK and EU transition.
+You can find out more information on this on the Government website here.

 Recognising that some or all of your study will be online you will need to access the University’s resources via internet.